vijinho/kivy-pocket-philosopher/doc/CONTRIBUTING.md

 hesitate.
 Screenshots and videos are also very welcome!
 I'm also interested in the problems you had when getting started.
 Please feel encouraged to report any obstacles you encountered such as missing documentation, misleading directions or similar.
-We are perfectionists, so even if it's just a typo, let me know.
+Even if it's just a typo, let me know.

 ##[Reporting an Issue](http://kivy.org/docs/contribute.html#reporting-an-issue)
 If you found anything wrong, a crash, segfault, missing documentation, invalid